Helping injured workers in Alabama get the resources they need

 Why you need a Birmingham SSD lawyer

 Yes, you can.
 Mezrano Law Firm takes these cases on contingency.
-That means that you pay nothing for our services until we win your case.
-Then, we take a percentage of your total back-payment award to cover our fees and our costs.
+Therefore, you will pay nothing for our services until we win your case.
+Then, we take a percentage of your total back-payment award to cover our fees and costs.
 If you are denied back-pay, we receive nothing.

-Also, know that the federal government prohibits SSD attorneys from taking more than 25% of your total award, and only up to $6,000.
-So, if you are awarded $10,000 in back-pay for benefits, our attorneys would be entitled to $2,500 of the total.
+Also, the federal government prohibits SSD attorneys from taking more than 25% of your total award and only up to $6,000.
+So, if you are awarded $10,000 in back-pay for benefits, our social security attorneys would be entitled to $2,500 of the total.
 Everything else is yours, and we cannot collect any further payments for future benefits.

 1200 Rev Abraham Woods District Office-1st Fl